Room night commission cuts mean planners cannot provide “free” services anymore

 The New Starting Point

-Some planning firms, particularly large ones, have long charged separate fees from the commissions they earn.
+Some corporate event planning firms, particularly large ones, have long charged separate fees from the commissions they earn.
 As a full-service meetings management company, Bishop-McCann offers services other than site selection, including production, speakers, and program management, among others.
 “We have a general rate card that we negotiate with our ongoing clients,” says Nicole McCoy, director of global sourcing, for the Kansas City, MO–based firm.
 “Obviously, commission plays a role in that.
 The amount of commission that we anticipate is certainly something we are very transparent with.
 It is very much a line item.”